 How to use tire sealant

-While all sealants rely on the same principles there are differences between the applications, so it's always wise to familiarise yourself with the operating instructions before you actually need to use it (trying to work it out on a dark wet evening at the side of the road is not going to be much fun!).
+While all sealants rely on the same principles there are differences between the applications, so it's always wise to familiarize yourself with the operating instructions before you actually need to use it (trying to work it out on a dark wet evening at the side of the road is not going to be much fun!).

 It's also not advisable to attempt any kind of puncture repair if you're not parked in a safe place.